Hauer-Heinrich/hh_simple_job_posts/README.md

 - create a folder at the TYPO3 backend tree in which addresses of contact-point-addresses are stored.
 Then set the UID of this folder at the TYPO3 constants editor ([plugin.tx_hhsimplejobposts.persistence.storagePidContactPointAddresses])
 - both folders can be the same
 - for addresses at this 2 folder it is required that the field 'tx_extbase_type' is set to 'ttAddress_location'!
+- create a folder at the TYPO3 backend tree in which jobs are stored.

 ### Features
 - automatically generates config for sitemap (EXT:seo)